H. W. Gretton: Renewal of interest

 In 1991, Les Cleveland included Gretton's 'No More Double Bunking' in The Great New Zealand Songbook; and Cleveland again mentions Gretton for his war poem 'Koru and Acanthus' in his essay on 'War Literature: World War 2' in the Oxford Companion to New Zealand Literature (1998).

 Academics Harry Ricketts and Hugh Roberts further included seven of Gretton's comic verses and songs in their anthology of New Zealand comic and satiric verse, How You Doing?
 (1998).
 This can be seen as the first major inclusion of Gretton's work in a New Zealand anthology since the 1960s whose contributors date back to the 19th century.

 In 2001, New Zealand poets and editors Bill Sewell and Lauris Edmond included two of Gretton's poems in their anthology of New Zealand poetry, Essential New Zealand Poems.

 In 2002, Les Cleveland contributed an article on Gretton to New Zealand Books.
 Cleveland notes 'Gretton's poetry is energised by a wry, discerning wit and dexterous capacity for rhyme.'
 Cleveland's essay is the first significant article to appear discussing Gretton's critical neglect.

 Cleveland notes further that: 'Today, Gretton is remembered by many of his generation as the composer of songs that celebrate the pleasures of the outdoors.

 H. W. Gretton's tramping songs 'A Fast Pair of Skis' and 'No More Double Bunking' are also included on the historical website NZ Folk Songs.

+A poem by Gretton was included in Harry Ricketts, Paul Morris and Mike Grimshaw's Spirit Abroad: A Second Selection of New Zealand Spiritual Verse (2004).

+Harry Ricketts in 99 Ways into New Zealand Poetry (2010) mentions Gretton in the chapter "Comic Verse".